 Security model

 seekrit's guarantee is simple: the server never has the information needed to read your secrets.
-This page states that precisely.
+This page states that precisely — including the one feature you can opt into that changes it, and exactly how far that change reaches.

 What the server stores